-Participants explore in this workshop how early childhood patterns of sand tray play appear not only in the very young but also in older children and even adults.
+Participants will explore in this workshop how early childhood patterns of sandtray play appear not only in the very young but also in older children and even adults.
 This workshop also includes patterns of play of latency-age children.
-There will be experiential exercises, brief lectures and discussion to help participants learn how to identify and support the growing edge of young children and also older children and adults when these early patterns emerge at their growing edges.
-It also provides a focus for how sand tray play therapy collaborates with the brain in its push toward integration throughout the lifespan.
+There will be experiential exercises, brief lectures and discussion to help participants learn how to identify and support the growing edge of young children, older children, and adults when these early patterns emerge at their growing edges.
+It also provides a focus for how sandtray play therapy collaborates with the brain in its push toward integration throughout the lifespan.
 Participants will have opportunities to identify and discuss these patterns of play therapy in terms of the developmental life span.

 This training will help participants to: